demisto/content/Packs/Ironscales/Integrations/Ironscales/README.md

-IRONSCLAES, a self-learning email security platform integration This integration was integrated and tested with version xx of Ironscales
+IRONSCLAES, a self-learning email security platform integration

 ## Configure Ironscales on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.